owlbarn/owl/README.md

 ...
 ```

-You can certainly plugin your own functions to check each elelments.
+You can certainly plugin your own functions to check each elements.

 ```ocaml
 Dense.Ndarray.exists ((>) 2.) x;;